 No. 15.
 As discussed in Section 4.14 - Historic and Archaeological Resources, construction of a new bridge would require removal of the existing Neil R. Underwood Bridge which has been determined eligible for listing on the National Register of Historic Places.
-However, measures to mitigate this adverse effect are being developed in consultation with NHDHR and Consulting Parties.
-Because an adverse effect to historic properties is unavoidable, and that FHWA and NHDOT are working with NHDHR and Consulting Parties to identify appropriate mitigation measures, the project is anticipated to be consistent with this policy.
+However, measures to mitigate this adverse effect have been developed in consultation with NHDHR and Consulting Parties.
+Because an adverse effect to historic properties is unavoidable, and FHWA, NHDOT,NHDHR and Consulting Parties have identified appropriate mitigation measures in an MOA signed on February 3, 2022, the project is anticipated to be consistent with this policy.